MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/opencl_device.png" width="400">

+Whenever you use OpenCL, it copies data from the host (the CPU running Houdini) to the OpenCL device.

+Once all OpenCL operations are complete, it copies data back to the host again.

-Whenever you use OpenCL, it copies data between Houdini and the OpenCL device.
-Copying lots of data is slow and can overflow the memory of the device, causing errors like `CL_OUT_OF_RESOURCES`.
+Copying lots of data is slow and can overflow the device's memory, causing errors like `CL_OUT_OF_RESOURCES`.

-OpenCL only copies the data you set on the Bindings and Options tabs, or using the `#bind` syntax.
-To get better performance, try to avoid binding unnecessary data.
+To prevent this, don't bind unnecessary data.
+Houdini only copies data you set on the Bindings and Options tabs, or using the `#bind` syntax.

+It also helps to chain OpenCL nodes in a compiled block.
+This reduces the number of copies back and forth.

 <img src="./images/execution_diagram.png" width="800">